JuddHarrison/The-Colourful-World-of-the-Strong-Force/README.md

 - 1 male connector and 1 female connector of the same colour together with 1 male connector and 1 female connector of the same colour in a tetrahedral shape.

 finally, there are pieces which look similar to hose connectors.
-These are to allow for more complicated connections to be assembled, and require suitable lengths of hose to be pressed on, with a male piece at one end and a female piece of the same colour at the other end.
+These are to allow for more complicated connections to be assembled, and require ~10cm lengths of hose to be pressed on, with a male piece at one end and a female piece of the same colour at the other end.
 I have opted for 7mmID silicone hoses, as these seem to be easy to source in red, green and blue.